 - 2.8.
 The Scheme will also provide the necessary access to the R5 Bilbohall South site, an area designated in the Local Plan for housing.
 In the longer term the Scheme will provide an upgraded access to Elgin High School as well as servicing further residential development designated in the current Local Plan (2008). - 2.9.
 In addition, the new road will enable the completion of the housing allocation for the R1 Bilbohall North site.
 The site is partially constrained by the proposals for the link road however completion of the development is subject to an additional suitable access being available. - 2.10.
 The new link road will be adopted by the Council and be included on the List of Public Roads. - 2.11.
 For a number of years there has been a call by the public for an Elgin Bypass.
 Surveys done in 2007 identified that only about 25% of the traffic coming into/leaving Elgin on the A96 Trunk Road represented "through" traffic.
-Most of the traffic had its origin and/or its destination in Elgin and consequently a bypass would not significantly improve the traffic situation within the town itself. - 2.12.
-An Elgin Bypass was not identified in Transport Scotland's Strategic Transport Projects Review (STPR) in December 2008.
-As outlined in Section 5 of this document, the Scottish Government has indicated that Moray Council should improve its own road network before they would consider improving the A96 around Elgin. - 2.13.
-More recently the Scottish Government has made a commitment to dual the A96 between Aberdeen and Inverness by 2035.
+Most of the traffic had its origin and/or its destination in Elgin and consequently a bypass would not significantly improve the traffic situation within the town itself.
+More recent surveys have produced similar results. - 2.12.
+An Elgin Bypass was not identified in Transport Scotland's Strategic Transport Projects Review (STPR) in December 2008. - 2.13.
+Recently the Scottish Government made a commitment to dual the A96 between Aberdeen and Inverness by 2030.
 However this will have little effect on the need for improved traffic distribution in Elgin.
-The dual carriageway will be a strategic road between Aberdeen and Inverness and whilst the line of this route is to be determined, it may be a significant distance out of Elgin. - 2.14.
+The dual carriageway will be a strategic road between Aberdeen and Inverness and whilst the line of this route is to be determined, it may be a significant distance out of Elgin and therefore unattractive as an urban link.

+2.14.
 The current Local Plan shows alternative north and south A96 bypass lines, however recent advice from the Scottish Government is that these indicative lines may be causing blight and should be removed.
 It is expected that these lines will not be included in the next Local Plan.
+Comment [F1]: Main Issues be included in the next Local Plan.
+Comment [F1]: Main Issues comments?